jonny-novikov/programmer-training/README.md

 ## How to become a world-class programmer

 All our training will be designed and customized to your learning, with specific goals in mind.
-Our learning will be mostly be split into three different categories:
+Our learning will mostly be split into three different categories:

-- Foundational knowledge - complemented by practical coding skills.
+- **Foundational knowledge** - complemented by practical coding skills.
-- Conceptual knowledge - that will give context and create understanding of the patterns that reoccur in programming.
+- **Conceptual knowledge** - that will give context and create understanding of the patterns that reoccur in programming.
-- Industry Knowledge - Some of the materials we'll learn will be purely for review; we will not dive deeply into them.
+- **Industry Knowledge** - Some of the materials we'll learn will be purely for review; we will not dive deeply into them.
 This will mostly be industry knowledge.

 ## Programme goals

-1. Learn the most up to date tools, techniques and best practices available.
+- Learn the most up to date tools, techniques and best practices available.
-2. Cement the computer science foundations that will help you to interpret and understand the wider context of programming as well as filling any knowledge gaps that there may be.
+- Cement the computer science foundations that will help you to interpret and understand the wider context of programming as well as filling any knowledge gaps that there may be.
-3. Create a platform of skills, knowledge and products that will make us the most affective when applying for jobs.
+- Create a platform of skills, knowledge and products that will make us the most affective when applying for jobs.

 ## Steps to achieve our goals